dreamcatcher-tech/network/Inbox/2024-11-06 1109 gateway company stories and narratives.md

 No assets are ever stored inside the company, so a legal dispute would result in shutdown if unresolved.

 Allow individuals to use the company, and trading as is their personal name.

+If its 12GBP to register a subsidiary, then we might as well create a sub for each venture.
+`subsidiary-name.dc-nat-uk1`